DavidHickman/tnris.org/content/markdown/2015-gis-forum/call-for-papers.md

 ---
 template: 2015-forum.html
 title: Call for Papers
-subtitle: Texas GIS Forum | October 26th – 29th, 2015
+subtitle: Call for Papers
 mainimage: static/images/texas-gis-forum/2015/forum_photo_montage.jpg
-abstract: Partner with Texas's Premiere gathering for the Geospatial Professionals to reach your customers and your community.
+abstract: Share your knowledge with the Texas GIS Community
 body_class: call-for-papers
 ---

-# Call for Presentations is Open
+## Call for Presentations Now Open!

-** Submit Today! **

 TNRIS is pleased to invite you to participate in our 2014 Texas GIS Forum, October 20th -24th at the JJ Pickle Center in Austin, Texas.
 The Forum is a great opportunity to share your knowledge with a respected community of GIS Professionals and network with your peers in the geospatial industry.